acon96/home-llm/docs/Setup.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?category=Integration&repository=home-llm&owner=acon96)

-After installation, A "Local LLM Conversation" device should show up in the `Settings > Devices and Services > [Devices]` tab now.
+After installation, A "Local LLM" device should show up in the `Settings > Devices and Services > [Devices]` tab now.

 ## Path 1: Using the Home Model with the Llama.cpp Backend
 ### Overview